CBICA/HistoReg/README.md

 You can then compare the warped landmarks (`Output/CD68_registered_to_CD4/warped_landmarks.csv`) with the landmarks defined in the target space (`Data/Landmarks/CD4.csv`), these landmarks should be very close (from a different of a few pixels to a few tenth of pixels, which is very small compared to the original images sizes).

+## Supported File types

+- NIfTI
+- PNG
+- JPG
+- TIFF

+**Note** that all files are internally converted to NIfTI.

 # References
 [1] J. Borovec, A. Munoz-Barrutia, J. Kybic, "Benchmarking of Image Registration Methods for Differently Stained Histological Slides," 25th IEEE International Conference on Image Processing (ICIP), 2018.
 DOI: 10.1109/icip.2018.8451040